-Spice up your Twitch stream or Skype call with Snap Camera for desktop
+Spice up your Twitch stream with the Snap Camera for desktop

 This is about to be EVERYWHERE.